 What this MAMA is currently loving:

-- Whole Brain Child Book– OK I am obsessed with this parenting book.
+Whole Brain Child Book– OK, I am in looooove with this parenting book.
 It’s all about the child’s brain and how it’s wired!
 It’s truly helped me to better understand my little one.
 I wish for every mama to read this book!

-- This website outlines all the development milestones for each baby stage.
+This Website outlines all the developmental milestones for each baby stage.

-- Qeepsake App: This app texts you questions about your child and then mail you a book of all your memories & pictures for you to cherish forever.
+Qeepsake App: This app texts you questions about your child and then mails you a book of all your memories & pictures for you to cherish forever.